lmfit/uncertainties/doc/index.rst

 and uses them for calculating uncertainties.
 Almost all uncertainty calculations are performed **analytically**.

-**Correlations** between variables are autoamatically handled, which sets it apart from many existing error propagation codes.
+**Correlations** between variables are automatically handled, which sets it apart from many existing error propagation codes.

 Let's now see how to use these unique features!